spyder-ide/governance-and-guidelines/governance.md

 * If a new Lead Maintainer or designated successor is successfully confirmed by vote, they are added as a new Organization Owner.
 * If one of the individuals whose position grants them the role of Organization Owner is recalled or voluntarily retires from their respective position, they are obligated to immediately remove themselves, or be removed, from this role.
 * If a vote is called on the removal of an Organization Owner or a recall of a Organization Member whose position grants them this privilege, upon concurrence of two of the three Organization Owners, the Member shall temporarily be removed for the duration of the vote or two weeks, whichever is less, and then restored unless a two thirds majority is reached.
-* If an Owner or their account are believed to physically or mentally compromised, either on their request or with the concurrence of the other two Owners, they may be temporarily removed for a period of up to two weeks and then restored, unless two thirds of the remaining active Core Developers vote for their permanent removal.
+* If an Owner or their account are believed to be physically or mentally compromised, either on their request or with the concurrence of the other two Owners, they may be temporarily removed for a period of up to two weeks and then restored, unless two thirds of the remaining active Core Developers vote for their permanent removal.
 * During any period for which there are fewer than three individuals holding the role of Organization Owner, the Governance and Guidelines repository maintainer shall be appointed a temporary, acting Organization Owner for the specific purposes of facilitating the transition, reducing bus factor, maintaining a quorum and mediating any disagreements between the remaining Owners; and will be immediately removed upon confirmation of a new Owner.

 Additionally, Organization Owners have by default the "Admin" role on all Spyder-IDE Organization repositories, including `spyder` and `spyder-kernels`.